FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 2.2.x supports Java 5, 6 and 7.
+Jaybird 2.2 supports Java 5, 6 and 7.
 Jaybird 2.2.4 adds basic support for
 Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.

-Jaybird 2.2.x is the last version to support Java 5, support will be dropped with Jaybird 3.0.
+Jaybird 2.2 is the last version to support Java 5, support will be dropped with Jaybird 3.0.

-Jaybird 3.0.x supports Java 6, 7 and 8.
+Jaybird 3.0 supports Java 6, 7 and 8.

-Jaybird 3.0.x is the last version to support Java 6, support will be dropped with Jaybird 3.1.
+Jaybird 3.0 is the last version to support Java 6, support will be dropped with Jaybird 3.1.

 Which Firebird versions are supported?
 --------------------------------------

-Jaybird 2.2.x supports all Firebird versions since 1.0.
-Jaybird 2.2.4 will add support for some new features of Firebird 3 (eg `BOOLEAN` support).
+Jaybird 2.2 supports all Firebird versions 1.0 and higher.
+Jaybird 2.2.4 added support for new features of Firebird 3 (eg `BOOLEAN` support).

-Jaybird 2.2.x is the last version to support Firebird 1.0 and 1.5.
+Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.

-Jaybird 3.0.x support Firebird versions since 2.0.
+Jaybird 3.0 supports Firebird versions 2.0 and higher.

-Jaybird 3.0.x is the last version to support Firebird 2.0.
+Jaybird 3.0 is the last version to support Firebird 2.0.
 Future versions of Jaybird are not guaranteed to work with version 2.0 and earlier.

 Can Jaybird connect to Interbase?